Guardian Ad Litem (GAL)

 If you live in Westport, Danbury, Stamford, Bridgeport or any of the other surrounding localities, and you are facing a child custody or visitation dispute where the judge has decided to appoint a guardian ad litem, you need to retain the services of an attorney who can advise you on how to weather the investigation successfully, so that you will be able to continue your relationship with your child on terms acceptable to you.

-In Fairfield County, there is no better family law attorney than Carmina Tessitore, who has consistently been voted by her peers one of Connecticut’s leading attorneys specializing in divorce law and family law.
-As an officer of the Court, she recognizes that her primary responsibility is to protect the safety and well-being of children whose fates are being adjudicated.
-If the evidence is overwhelming that a parent presents a danger to his or her child, the path for the Court is clear; if, on the other hand, there is reason to believe that her client is being unfairly maligned or dispossessed of parental rights, she will move heaven and earth to reach a fair and equitable settlement in her client’s favor.
+In Fairfield County, there is no better family law attorney than Carmina (Tessitore) Hirsch, who has consistently been voted by her peers one of Connecticut’s leading attorneys in divorce law and family law.
+As an officer of the Court she recognizes that one of her primary responsibilities is to protect the safety and well-being of children whose fates are being adjudicated.
+If the evidence is overwhelming that a parent presents a danger to his or her child, the path for the Court is clear; if, on the other hand, there is reason to believe that her client is being unfairly maligned or dispossessed of parental rights, she will move heaven and earth to reach a fair and equitable settlement in her client’s favor and or take the matter to trial if settlement is not an option.

 You may have a crystal-clear conscience with regard to your fitness and suitability as a parent, but a hard-charging spouse backed by an aggressive legal team will eat you alive if you and your attorney have no idea how to deal with a Court-appointed guardian ad litem.
-If your children are important to you, the best move you can make is to hire a top-notch legal specialist to represent your interests.
-“Super Lawyer” Carmina Tessitore and her team have the experience and the savoir-faire necessary to present your case both to the judge and to the judge’s designated investigators in a manner that gives you a decent chance to prevail or at least not to be totally cut off from your children in a custody or visitation proceeding.
+If your children are important to you, the best move you can make is to hire a top-notch legal advocate to represent your interests.
+“Super Lawyer” Carmina (Tessitore) Hirsch and her team have the experience and the savoir-faire necessary to present your case both to the judge and to the judge’s designated investigators in a manner that gives you a chance to prevail.